 Problems Associated With Cross Border Payments:

-While it has become increasingly common in today's globalised world for industries to send and receive goods internationally across borders, the payment systems however, have not kept up with the corresponding changes in the nature of import and export trades, globally.
+While it has become increasingly common in today's globalised world for industries to send and receive goods internationally across borders, the payment systems, however, have not kept up with the corresponding changes in the nature of import and export trades, globally.
 It is still done through traditional bank mediated payment methods and cross border payments have been the bone of contention for many Industries globally.

 Introduction to blockchain technologies and how they transform the international cross border payment systems.

-Blockchain has been seeing exciting new developments since the last couple of years; it has the potential to become an integral part of the cross border payment networks.
+Blockchain has been seeing exciting new developments for the last couple of years; it has the potential to become an integral part of the cross border payment networks.
 It has the potential to completely transform how businesses send and receive payments, and transact with each other on a global scale.
-Blockchain with its decentralized ledger system, provides a solid foundation to build a cheaper, faster and more secure alternative payment network to the current traditional transaction system, which is plagued by inefficiencies, slow functionality and high costs associated with transferring money.
-Analysts estimate that Blockchain technologies have the capacity to add value to businesses in the tune of 176 billion dollars by 2025.
+Blockchain with its decentralized ledger system provides a solid foundation to build a cheaper, faster and more secure alternative payment network to the current traditional transaction system, which is plagued by inefficiencies, slow functionality and high costs associated with transferring money.
+Analysts estimate that Blockchain technologies have the capacity to add value to businesses to the tune of 176 billion dollars by 2025.

 Challenges To Cross Border Remittances:

 Sending International payments across borders through an established banking channel is a complex process involving multiple steps and multiple intermediaries which lead to increased costs in terms of services.
 The slow speed of transfer of funds and the inherent inefficiencies associated with the traditional banking system leads to delayed payments and subsequent losses to businesses.
 The process is tedious and takes a lot of time.
-There is no direct connection between transacting parties and there is no way in which parties associated with the transaction processes can trace them in real time.
+There is no direct connection between transacting parties and there is no way in which parties associated with the transaction processes can trace them in real-time.
 Cross border payments also lack transparency and are quite opaque.
 The costs associated with traditional bank mediated transactions from one network to another is costly and involves service fees to multiple financial organisations and eventually cost the end users time money and lost productivity.
 There is also no standardization across global payment networks in terms of data transfer and this causes huge risks in terms of risk associated with hackers and data loss of users.
-Cross border transactions are also opaque and offer very little information to end users about the traceability of their transactions.
+Cross border transactions are also opaque and offer very little information to end-users about the traceability of their transactions.

 Disadvantages Associated With Traditional Payments Systems:

-- Slow speed of transaction.
+- The Slow speed of the transaction.

-- Not cost efficient.
+- Not cost-efficient.